AnnieCannons/countries-app-instructions/version-0/README.md

       - **Note:** When rendering the country name, please always use the _common_ name instead of the official name.
 4. In `App.css`, style the `Home` and `CountryCard` components to match the Figma designs.
 5. Add, commit, and push your code to Github.

 ---

+### ⚙️ Build the Form component
+1. In the `components` folder, create a `Form.jsx` file that will contain your Form component, so that the user can submit their profile information (name, email, country, and bio).
+2. In `SavedCountries.jsx`, render the Form component
+3. Style the Form according to the Figma designs
+4. Add, commit, and push your code to Github.

+---